By Leo Babauta

 - Q: Is this available on other countries Amazon stores?
 A: Yes!

 - Q: Can I get it in PDF format?
-A: I plan to make that available later.
+A: Not at this time, no.

 - Q: If I bought the Zen Habits book last year, should I buy this?
 A: If you put that book into action and found it useful, probably not.
 If you want something that will be better for taking action, and you are interested in my very latest ideas, then yes.
 This would also make a nice gift hint hint.